 I have always been driven to learn and create.
 I love and appreciate music, design, architecture, history, socializing, and great food.
 I am self-taught in everything I excel in and made the decision to focus on doing what I do well and what I enjoy.
 Here is a little timeline demonstrating how I ended up here.

 I was born in Torrington, Connecticut at a time when it was a thriving town full of great architecture and family-owned businesses.
-According to my first-grade report card, I was a prolific social butterfly (nothing has changed) and couldn't prioritize (that has changed).
+According to my first-grade report card, I was a prolific social butterfly (nothing has changed) and couldn't prioritize (happy to report that has changed).
 My love of music began immediately.
 I could expertly belt out Close to You by The Carpenters on command and had the lyrics to every song on Goodbye Yellow Brick Road memorized by age five.

 It was a long and winding road that included two elementary schools, three high schools, and three colleges.
-During these 20 years I moved over 12 times - always "the new girl", but these experiences gave me the ability to fit into almost any environment.
+During these 20 years I moved over 12 times and while it wasn't ideal, these experiences gave me the ability to fit into almost any environment.
 My childhood activities were gymnastics, swimming and equestrian sports.
 My first real job was at bank.
 I was hired to work in the financial services department and was ultimately responsible for managing the bank's cash position (at 18 years old).
 While I was acquiring my higher education, I worked for the Connecticut Department of Education, administering a municipal bond funded loan program.

 I moved to Winston-Salem, North Carolina, and went to work for a dynamic privately-owned commercial real estate development group (which became the largest REIT in the Southeast).
 Although I was hired as an assistant, I very quickly worked my way up to Director of Lease Administration.
 I was transferred to their newly opened Charlotte division to help them hit the ground running.
 In the South, sports are inescapable, so I became a reluctant Panthers fan, joined a co-ed flag football team, and spent a lot of time on Lake Norman.